Top 10 Castles & Palaces in England

 1. Windsor Castle:

 Windsor Castle is the oldest inhabited castle in the world!
-At nearly 1,000 years it is an official residence of the British Royal Family, and is often used and lived in by the Queen.
+At nearly 1,000 years it is an official residence of the British Royal Family, and is often used and lived in by the King.
 No visit to the United Kingdom would be complete without a stroll around the castle including its state rooms, chapel and dolls house that make up this impressive display of British history and heritage.

 Blenheim Palace is one of Britain’s most impressive palaces.
 If first impressions are anything to go by, then the imposing and flamboyant landscaped gardens will blow you away!
 The inside of Blenheim Palace equally doesn’t disappoint with impressive state rooms and lavish furnishings.
 The palace was in fact the birthplace of the great Winston Churchill and there’s an exhibition showcasing Churchill’s connection with the palace.